felipesbreve/fake_data_to_database/README.md

-# Fake Data Generator
+# Fake Data To Database

-**Fake Data Generator** is a Python library designed to generate fake data and insert it into various databases, including MySQL, SQL Server, PostgreSQL, MongoDB and BigQuery.
+**Fake Data To Database** is a Python library designed to generate fake data and insert it into databases.

 ## Features
 - Generate realistic fake data using `Faker`